etcd-io/etcd/Documentation/auth_api.md

       {"user": "fleetuser", "grant": ["fleet"]}
 ```

-#### Start to use fleetuser and rocketuser
+#### Start to use fleetuser and rktuser

 For example:

 ```
-PUT /v2/keys/rocket/RocketData
+PUT /v2/keys/rocket/RktData
     Headers:
         Authorization: Basic <rocketuser:rocketpw>
 ```

-Reads and writes outside the prefixes granted will fail with a 403 Forbidden.
+Reads and writes outside the prefixes granted will fail with a 401 Unauthorized.